illuria/jailer/README.md

 ## Configuration

-Jailio loves to have ZFS, so make sure you have a system with ZFS
+Jailer loves to have ZFS, so make sure you have a system with ZFS

 > In case you don't, you can create a ZFS pool in your existing filesystem by doing `truncate -s 10G /usr/local/disk0.img; zpool create zroot /usr/local/disk0.img`